IBM/SalesEnablement-VMware-L3/docs/VCFaaS/VCFaaS-mt/Operating-mt.md

 !!!
 Important "About the IBM Technology Zone (ITZ) environment"

-    You have permissions to create vApps and virtual machines (VMs) in the ITZ environment.
+    You have permissions to create up to 4 vApps or virtual machines (VMs) in the ITZ environment.
 The steps below create a vApp with two VMs.
 If you create your own vApps or VMs in the environment, be sure to remove them before your ITZ reservation expires.

 33. Click **Applications**.